-The EPIC probably fall between 8th and 9th Centuries BCE (from wikipedia).
+The EPIC Mahabharata probably fall between the 8th and 9th Centuries BCE (from Wikipedia).

 This entire compilation was first taught to Suka – Vyasa’s Son and afterwards Vyasa gave it to other disciples who were possessed of the same qualifications as that of Suka.

-In this world they were recited by Vaisampayana, one of the disciples of Vyasa, a man of just principles and the first among all those acquainted with the Vedas.
-Vaisampayana at the Snake-sacrifice yagna of the Royal Sage Janamejaya and Parikshit recites the full Mahabharata ( 1000 Verses) for the benefit of Mankind.
+In this world, they were recited by Vaisampayana, one of the disciples of Vyasa, a man of just principles and the first among all those acquainted with the Vedas.
+Vaisampayana at the Snake-sacrifice yagna of the Royal Sage Janamejaya and Parikshit recites the full Mahabharata ( 1,00,000 Verses) for the benefit of Mankind.

 This is how, we get to learn about Mahabharata, from Sauti.